 An Unlikely Mayor

-Jewish, a septuagenarian, and a woman without a college education, Sophie Masloff was a mayor unlike any other Pittsburgh had ever seen before.
+Jewish, a septuagenarian, and a woman without a college education, Sophie Masloff was a mayor unlike any other Pittsburgh had seen before.
 While she may have been unlike any other mayor, she was quintessentially Pittsburgh.
-Her life embodied many of the things that define Pittsburgh and those who live here, making her one of the city’s most colorful, most memorable, if not one of the most beloved mayors in recent history.
+Her life embodied many of the things that define Pittsburgh and those who live here, making her one of the city’s most colorful, most memorable, and one of the most beloved mayors in recent history.

-Sophie Masloff, Pittsburgh’s 56th Mayor, was born on December 23, 1917, the daughter of Romanian Jewish immigrants, Jennie and Louis Friedman.
+Pittsburgh’s 56th Mayor, Sophie Masloff was born on December 23, 1917, the daughter of Romanian Jewish immigrants Jennie and Louis Friedman.
 Her father made his living as an insurance salesman while her mother worked in a cigar factory rolling cigars.
 Mayor Masloff grew up during The Depression in the Hill District.
 Her father died when she was two, and she spoke only Yiddish until she began to attend elementary school.
 Her mother never spoke a word of English.
 Masloff graduated from Fifth Avenue High School in 1935 and took a job right out of high school.
 A few years later, she took a job as a civil servant and worked as a secretary in several county government positions.
 Within three years, she became a clerk in the Allegheny County Court of Common Pleas, a position she held for 38 years.

 When she was 21, she married Jack Masloff, a security guard in an office building in downtown Pittsburgh.
 They had one daughter, Linda, who gave the Mayer two grandchildren.
 Mr. Masloff died in June of 1991.